22 August 2026 · Registration

 The trigger and the clock

-- Late registration carries an AED 10,000 penalty.
+- Late registration carries a fixed AED 10,000 administrative penalty.

 The EmaraTax process

-- Receive your corporate tax registration number.
+- Receive your corporate tax registration number, which then applies to all future filings.

 Related guides